 Bybee’s concert work has included the world premiere of the reduced orchestral version of Leonard Bernstein’s Songfest at the 92nd Street Y, which she reprised with the Tanglewood Music Center Orchestra and Seiji Ozawa on the Leonard Bernstein Memorial Concert at Tanglewood.
 She has sung Verdi's Requiem and Handel’s Messiah at Carnegie Hall and can be heard on the recording of Aaron Copland’s In the Beginning with Gloria dei Cantores.

-Bybee has just created the role of Amanda in Daron Hagen's world premiere of Amelia at the Seattle Opera, and will debut the role of Bernadetta in John Musto's world premiere of The Inspector (aka An Inspector from Rome) next season at Wolf Trap Opera.
-More about this at Wolf Trap's blog.
+Bybee created the role of Amanda in Daron Hagen's world premiere of Amelia at the Seattle Opera, and debuted the role of Bernadetta in John Musto's world premiere of The Inspector (aka An Inspector from Rome) at Wolf Trap Opera.

 Studies at Baylor University.
 Voice with Carol Mayo.
 Former faculty of University of Michigan at Ann Arbor, Aspen Music Festival.

 photo from Carmen by Rozarii Lynch, courtesy Seattle Opera